 - Nod – This is also a new app connecting college students in quarantined times that helps them remain connected to each other during the crisis.
 The app uses evidence-based examples to improve student resilience.
 It provides tips for social connection.
 And tools that help students maintain relationships maintaining and adhering to public health directives.

 - Headspace – This, like the TenPercent Happier meditation guide, is Meditation made simple for people to fall asleep quickly.
 The tool teaches Meditation and mindfulness by practicing it just a few minutes a day.

 Most College students have spent the past month confined to their rooms reading symptoms of the Coronavirus in University emails, news articles, and Facebook groups overthrowing their entire balance within.
 The Lockdown news during the Pandemic, Covid19 is alarming for the students confined in absolute isolation.
 Quarantined, as colleges have shut down — cough, fever, tiredness, difficulty breathing, and more is being witnessed by many students in this lockdown stage.
-Psychologists attribute this to anxiety and tension like environment that is prevailing.
+Psychologists attribute this to the anxiety and tension-like environment that is prevailing.
 And students are not able to cope with it.
 With this so, and they being a far reach, the digitally developed App supporting them in such an hour of crisis will be a massive relief for salvaging situations.